CALL FOR PAPERS: SKY Course: Conducting history of sexuality, gender diversity and queer ‒ concepts, theory and methods (5 ECTS), 25-27 October 2021

 Riikka Taavetti is a postdoctoral researcher in gender studies at the University of Helsinki.
 She works currently in research project titled Sexuality and democracy: Exploring the links and re-thinking the concepts for feminist politics (SEXDEM), funded by the Kone Foundation.
 Her research addresses political debates concerning same-sex sexuality in Estonia and Sweden from the late 1980s to 2010s.
 Her research interests include Estonian and Finnish history of sexuality, queer history, politics of memory and oral history.
 She has also conducted research on the history of sex research in Finland and Sweden.

-Decisions of acceptance for the course will be made by 1 September 2021.
+Registration for the course has ended and decisions of acceptance for the course will be made by 1 September 2021.

 Attending the course will require you to: